ThierryMondeel/Systems_Biology_FBA_tutorial/README.md

 We will use [mybinder](http://mybinder.org/) to run [Jupyter](http://jupyter.org/) notebooks in the cloud.
 By clicking on the "launch binder" button at the top of the page you will be redirected to a webpage that will generate a personal jupyter container for you.
 After a while the notebook server will be launched.
 You will see a folder with files.
 Open the one of the "XX_tutorial_hub" files.

 # Tips
-It is critical that **use a browser other than internet explorer!**
+It is critical that you **use a browser other than internet explorer!**

 It is recommended that you work in pairs, especially if the group is large, to reduce server stress.